 About Starlight Symphony Orchestra

-The Starlight Symphony Orchestra is a nonprofit orchestra comprised of all volunteer musicians of wildly varying ages and reside in a variety of nearby hill country communities.
+The Starlight Symphony Orchestra is a nonprofit orchestra comprised of all volunteer musicians of wildly varying ages who reside in a variety of nearby hill country communities.
 The Starlight Symphony concerts are always free and open to the public.

 The orchestra members enjoy performing both classical and pop music and rehearse diligently to present exceptional concerts.
 A solo competition for students is held each year, inviting top students to perform and compete for music scholarships.
 The Starlight Symphony also works in conjunction with hill country school districts to augment their music curriculums with mentoring programs and music appreciation programs in each school.